Quantum Deformed Neural Networks: Details of the experiments and additional numerical results

 \section{Details of the experiments and additional numerical results}

 We summarize here details of the experiments discussed in section \ref{sec:exp}.
-We parametrize the $4\times 4$ unitaries $\mP^j_{i,i+1}, \mQ^j_{i,i+1}$ in terms of their Lie algebra and then construct the matrices by the matrix exponential.
+We parametrize the $4\times 4$ unitaries $\mP^j_{i,i+1}, \mQ^j_{i,i+1}$ as follows.
+For each $4\times 4$ unitary $\mU$ we introduce $4\times 4$ real matrices $\mA, \mB$, which are learnable.
+Then we compute $\mU$ as in Procedure \ref{algu}.
+Note that the bandPart routine effectively discards half of the parameters, halving the actual number of trainable variables, and we use this routine only for implementation convenience.
+We will keep that into account when counting parameters below.

 At the last layer of the neural network we produce a number of output probabilities equal to the number of classes, each of which is a number in $[0,1]$.
-We then normalize these to interpret the normalized result as probability of the input to be in a given class.
+We then normalize these to interpret the normalized result as probability of the input to be in a given class, fed into a cross entropy loss.

 For MNIST we preprocess the data by binarizing the images and using the binary value as input bit to the quantum neural network.
 For Fashion MNIST such procedure would result in a great loss of texture and therefore we simply normalize the pixels to $[0,1]$ and use that value as input probability.
-We train the models with the Adam optimizer and $\beta=10^{-6}$ as in \cite{pbnn}.
+We train the models with the Adam optimizer and $\beta=10^{-6}$ coefficient of the variance regularization term as in \cite{pbnn}.
 We train for a fixed budget of $50$ epochs for MNIST Arch.~A,B,C and FashionMNIST Arch.~C, and $100$ epochs for Fashion-MNIST Arch.~A,B. We sweep over the coefficient of the $L_2$ regularization for the deformation parameters beween values $\{0, 10^{-4}\}$ and also sweep the learning rate schedule, between constant and equal to $0.01$ and piecewise decay from $0.01$ to $0.001$, choosing the best model among all these.
 On top of the learnable parameters discussed so far, we also add bias terms to the layers in all runs.

 Table \ref{tab:results2} extends the results of table \ref{tab:results}.
 On top of the models discussed in the main text, we also present results for models with quantum circuits constrained to be translation invariant, which have a reduced parameter count.
 In general, those perform less well than the unconstrained models.
 In a few cases, the deformed models performed slightly worse than the undeformed ones because of the more complex optimization procedure.